JacobDB/contribution-guide/git/git-flow.md

 git checkout -b release-1.1.0
 ```

---\*A major bump should only be made when wide reaching changes have been made.
-Examples include a new/refreshed design, recoding a site responsively, etc.--
+\*A major bump should only be made when wide reaching changes have been made.
+Examples include a new/refreshed design, recoding a site responsively, etc.

 ### Commiting to the Branch